• Skip to primary navigation

 Dominant dogs

 For dominant dogs, the problem is typically related to lack of leadership.
 These dogs need a strong pack leader who can assert authority in a calm but firm way.
-They tend to be more confident and pushy.
-They might stare you down, growl when you take their food or toys, and try to mount you or other dogs.
+They tend to be more confident and pushy, then behave aggressively.
+Social aggression is also common when they meet new dogs and they try to settle hierarchy.

 Recognizing Fear in an Aggressive Dog